rdahis/rdahis.github.io/5-ice-cream-map.md

 permalink: /ice-cream-map/
 ---

-_Money can't buy happinness.
-But it can buy ice cream, which is almost the same thing._
+**_Money can't buy happinness.
+But it can buy ice cream, which is almost the same thing._**

+Mapping and reviewing ice cream spots worldwide, one at a time.

 <br>